okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/protect-your-api/main/index.md

 Leave your API running locally (or deployed if desired) and proceed to the next step.

-### Send a request to your API endpoint using Postman
+### Send a request to your API endpoint with Postman

 After your API is running locally, you need to test it.
 Using a tool like Postman or cURL, call your API endpoints to see the responses with and without your token.